 |51||West Bengal||Buxa Tiger Reserve|

-List of Tiger reserves in India:- Download PDF Here
+Tiger Conservation in India Notes:- Download PDF Here

 Tiger Reserves in India Map

-The geographical location of Tiger Reserves in India is shown below:
+The geographical location of Tiger Reserves in India [Map] is shown below:

-Recently, the National Tiger Conservation Authority has agreed for the formation of four new tiger reserves in:
+Recently, the National Tiger Conservation Authority has agreed to the formation of four new tiger reserves in:

 - Sunabeda (Odisha),